The Fog light switch on my 1978 Jaguar XJ-S does not work.

-I started by removing the entire headlamp/fog light switch assembly bracket.
+I started by taking off the driver’s side (US) dashboard under panel and removing entire headlamp/fog light switch assembly bracket. (photographs below).

 This allowed me easy access to remove the light switch knob.
 The knob is held onto to the switch shaft by a spring loaded pin that fits into a corresponding hole in the knob shaft.
 I used the point of my continuity tested to depress this locking pin while simultaneously withdrawing the switch knob.